Photo: “The Hermitage Slave Quarters, Savannah, GA” Courtesy: Library of Congress

-The Periwinkle Initiative is a public humanities and education initiative dedicated to preserving cultural heritage associated with enslaved Americans.
+The Periwinkle Initiative is a public humanities and engagement initiative dedicated to preserving the public memory and cultural heritage of enslaved Americans.
 The Initiative’s core project is the National Burial Database of Enslaved Americans – which will be the first and only national repository to document individual burials and burial grounds of enslaved Americans.

-The Periwinkle Initiative derives its name from the periwinkle flower that certain scholars believe was the most common wildflower brought to gravesites of enslaved Americans.
+The Periwinkle Initiative derives its name from the periwinkle flower that certain scholars believe was a common wildflower brought to grave sites of enslaved Americans.